How does period syncing work?

 Syncing up in the future

-It’s generally accepted that the pheromone theory of period syncing among menstruators who live in close proximity doesn’t hold much water in the medical field.
-Even if period syncing is a medical myth, that doesn’t minimize its importance in tying together close menstruators who are sharing personal health information with each other as a social practice.
+It’s generally accepted that the pheromone theory of period syncing among menstruators who live n doesn’t hold much water in the medical field.
+Even if period syncing is a medical myth, that doesn’t minimize its importance in tying together close menstruators who are sharing personal health information as a social practice.
 The more we speak out in the open about our periods, the more society at large will take it seriously and put more money and resources into essential studies and public health resources for menstruators.